nock/twitter/README.md

 - Interesting usage of nock
 - Everything about http mocking, beyond just nock
 - Interesting use cases of nock
-- Items relevant to the Nock community
+- Items relevant to the nock community
 - Code related comments in regards to nock (refactors, TODOs, and so on)

 One accept is enough for a merge.